BackupTheBerlios/hjb-svn/trunk/docs/rst/stop-connection.rst

 :Returns: N/A

-This GET request stops the connection with the specified URI.
+This **GET** request stops the connection with the specified URI.
 This command

-* can be sent more than once to the same URI.
+* is idempotent during the lifetime of the connection.
+It can be sent more than once to the same URI.
 If the connection is already stopped, the request is ignored.
+If the connection is no longer present, the command results in a *404 Not Found* response.

 .. _back to commands: ./command-list.html